firesim/firesim/docs/Golden-Gate/Bridges.rst

 Host-side implementations have two components.
 #.
 A FPGA-hosted BridgeModule.
 #.
-An optional, CPU-hosted BridgeDriver.
+An optional, CPU-hosted, bridge driver.

 In general, bridges have both a module and a driver: in FASED memory timing models, the BridgeDriver configures timing parameters at the start of